Ikomia-dev/IkomiaApi/doc/source/opencv_plugin.rst

 Our process pipeline will be: *Convert to grayscale* -> *Gaussian blur* -> *Canny filter*.

-The first thing to do in our *OCVBasics_process.py* is importing OpenCV package (already installed):
+The first thing to do in our *ocv_basics_process.py* is importing OpenCV package (already installed with Ikomia Studio):

 .. code-block:: python